dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 session  requisite   authzdb
 ```

-The first column is the phases of the authentication process.
-Each login attempt follows four phases: auth,
-map, account and session. auth verifies user’s identity. map converts this identity to some dCache user.
-account checks if the user is allowed to use dCache right now.
-Finally, session adds some additional infor-
-mation.

-This configuration tells gPlazma to use the htpasswd plugin to check any passwords, the multimap plugin to
-convert usernames into uid and gid values, the banfile plugin to check if the user is allowed to use dCache,
-and finally use the authzdb plugin to add various session information.
-The sufficient and requisite labels describe how to handle errors.
-For more details on this, see the
-gplazma chapter.

-This ability to split login steps between different plugins may make the process seem complicated; however,
-it is also very powerful and allows dCache to work with many different authentication schemes.

 For the next step, we need to create the configuration for these four plugins.
 We will create two users: a
 regular user (”tester”) and an admin user (”admin”).